7 Electric Scooter for Adults in 2026: Tested, Compared, and Ranked

 The Range King 62 miles of advertised range from a single 1000W motor.
 52 lbs.

 Twist throttle.
 IPX6 weather sealing.
-This electric scooter for adults solves one problem better than anything else: getting you there and back on one charge without carrying a brick up stairs.
+This solves one problem better than anything else: getting you there and back on one charge without carrying a brick up stairs.

 If your commute is 15+ miles each way and you need reliability over thrills, the math works in its favor.